MindLog™—A curve for every child

 Dawson, T. L., & Stein, Z. (2008).
 Cycles of research and application in education: Learning pathways for energy concepts.
 Mind, Brain, & Education, 2(2), 90-103.

 Each term or phrase in the Lectical Dictionary is—always provisionally—assigned to one of 28 phases on our learning metric.
-Each DiscoTest that’s taken expands and refines this dictionary.
+Each MindLog Entry expands or refines this dictionary.
 In essence, we’re building a sophisticated developmental taxonomy of meanings.
 This Lectical Dictionary™ has already taught us a great deal about learning.
 In fact, it began its life as a way of studying patterns we observed in student performances.

 The fact that the Lectical Dictionary is human vetted makes it stand out from other attempts to look at language developmentally at scale.
 Lexiles®, for example, were created purely computationally.
 Our iterative systems-informed approach integrates technology, developmental theory, and human expertise.
 We believe this is why we have achieved a practical and fully scalable solution to electronic essay scoring ahead of our much better funded “competitors.”